Jim Steinman: 1980s

 Barry Manilow's compilation album Greatest Hits Vol. II (1983) included the song "Read 'Em and Weep", written, composed, and produced by Steinman.
 It had appeared on Meat Loaf's Dead Ringer album in 1981, but with a slightly different lyric.
 The song stayed at No. 1 on the Adult Contemporary Chart for eight consecutive weeks.
 In 1983, Ian Hunter released his album All of the Good Ones Are Taken.
 On the title selection, "All of the Good Ones Are Taken", Steinman is credited with "assistance".
 Rory Dodd and Eric Troyer, two singers who often sang on Steinman's studio work, were credited with "additional background vocals".
 In 1984, the film Streets of Fire was released.
 The soundtrack included two songs written, composed, and produced by Steinman.
-They are "Tonight Is What It Means to Be Young" and "Nowhere Fast".
+They were "Tonight Is What It Means to Be Young" and "Nowhere Fast".
 The performance of these two songs is credited to "Fire Incorporated", which was a reference to an assembly of studio musicians and singers hired for these two songs.
 The voices heard on these songs include those of Rory Dodd, Holly Sherwood, and Laurie Sargent.

 Steinman is credited for producing all the selections on Billy Squier's album Signs of Life (1984), and Barbra Streisand's album of the same year, Emotion, featured "Left in the Dark", which Steinman wrote, composed and produced.
 The song had previously appeared on Bad for Good.
 The soundtrack for the 1984 film Footloose included the song "Holding Out for a Hero", performed by Bonnie Tyler.
 Steinman produced the selection and is credited with composing the music, and Dean Pitchford, who had written the film itself directly for the screen, for writing the lyrics.
-The song was a hit single, the soundtrack album was successful, and the film was successful.
+The song was a hit single, and both the soundtrack album and film were successful.
 Some of the music from this song was adapted from the music used for the song "Stark Raving Love" from the album Bad for Good.
 In 1984, Steinman was hired by, and worked briefly with, rock band Def Leppard on some tracks that were intended for a Def Leppard album.
 However, Steinman was fired, and the recording work he made with the band was not released.
 The next album Def Leppard released after this, Hysteria, was produced by Robert John "Mutt" Lange.